 So great, you are probably saying now – I need to stay calm and learning about or reviewing child development, and trauma-informed care will help with that.
 That it?

 There are so many ways to practice self-care but let me tell you, it takes practice.
 It’s not all manicures and shopping sprees; self-care is also going to bed at a reasonable time, eating a healthy lunch that fuels the hard afternoons with your students, and getting exercise that helps build your immune system to avoid sick days that impact you and your class.
-It’s also taking those sick days when you need it, reaching out for help when you know your stress levels are too high, and yeah sometimes it’s a manicure.
+It’s also taking those sick days when you need it.
+It’s reaching out for help when you know your stress levels are too high.
+And yeah, sometimes it’s a manicure.
 I love this list of self-care tips for helpers; it’s so on point for preschool teachers too.

-As I write this winter break is about to start and while I want you all to take the majority of that break to breathe, soak in all the things that feed you and fill your bucket I also encourage you to read about child development, take one afternoon or evening to learn more about trauma, and go back to school in January will a full head and full heart.
+As I write this winter break is about to start.
+I want you all to take the majority of that break to breathe, soak in all the things that feed you and fill your bucket.
+But I also encourage you to read about child development.
+Take one afternoon or evening to learn more about trauma.
+Then, go back to school in January will a full head and full heart.
 Your students need you.

 Learn more about child development from these resources:

 This book is a great basic look at the theories of child development; I read it in one night.
 Use this affiliate link to read more about it –> Theories of Childhood by Carol Garhart Mooney

 My other trusted go to online resources